 Complete the settings, as required, then click Save Changes.

-This settings determines if booking requests can be made when a room has already booked or has previously been requested by another customer.
+This settings determines if booking enquiries can be made when a room has already booked or has previously been requested by another customer.
 By default, it is set to “not allowed”, to prevent you receiving booking requests which you cannot fulfil.

-Some venues, however, would like to receive booking requests even if their hall is already booked, because that way they can get in touch with the customer and see if there is some other way to accommodate them.
+Some venues, however, would like to receive booking enquiries even if their hall is already booked, because that way they can get in touch with the customer and see if there is some other way to accommodate them.
 For example, they may be able to agree an alternative date or time with the customer (many customers are quite flexible regarding dates and times, in our experience).
 Alternatively, it may be possible to persuade a customer with an existing booking to change rooms or even booking times.
 Change the setting to “allowed” if you would like to work this way.

-Note that your booking administrators can enter bookings for any room which is not already booked, even if there is a pending booking request for that room at that time.
+Note that your booking administrators can enter bookings for any room which is not already booked, even if there is a pending booking enquiries for that room at that time.
 This setting does not impact that capability.

 https://.
 Both these fields are mandatory.

-Instructions for the Booking Request form #
+Instructions for the Booking Enquiry form #

-The text you type in here will be displayed at the top of the Booking Request form.
+The text you type in here will be displayed at the top of the Booking Enquiry form.
 It’s a good place to give guidance to the customer, and also to share about your venue’s policies regarding bookings.
 For example, if you don’t accept bookings for parties, you could say so here, even if you mention it on your website.

 Guidance for the Other Information form #